 o Frances Williams: (CMR Interim Department Chair): Received the State Council of Higher Education for Virginia (SCHEV) 2013 Outstanding Faculty Award (OFA) – the Commonwealth’s highest honor for faculty members in recognition of their achievements in teaching, research, and service.

 o Mikhail A. Noginov: (CMR Professor, Physics): Elected Optical Society of America (OSA) Fellow in 2014.
-Nominated for Virginia’s Outstanding Scientist of the Year Award for 2014.
+Nominated for Virginia’s Outstanding Scientist of the Year Award for 2014; Recipient of Virginia's Outstanding Scientist Award for 2015.

 o Rabia Hussain (graduate student): Finalist for the Emil Wolf Outstanding Student Contribution Award at the Frontiers in Optics meeting, Orlando, FL, October 2013.